 4. Benefits for Helsinki

-If successful, the project will provide new, functional tools for hospitals and the health care sector in Helsinki and, first and foremost, identify models that support the discovery of new technologies and the meeting of companies and the social welfare and health care sector.
+The project provided new, functional tools for hospitals and the health care sector in Helsinki and, first and foremost, identified models that support the discovery of new technologies and the meeting of companies and the social welfare and health care sector.

-The project will open up new business opportunities for tech companies, low-tech social welfare and health care companies and those planning on starting business operations.
-The project will open up new business opportunities for tech companies, low-tech social welfare and health care companies and those planning on starting business operations.
-The pilots will help, more and more, co-created products and services to find commercial success in the future.
+The project opened up new business opportunities for tech companies, low-tech social welfare and health care companies and those planning on starting business operations.
+The project opened up new business opportunities for tech companies, low-tech social welfare and health care companies and those planning on starting business operations.
+The pilots helped, more and more, co-created products and services to find commercial success in the future.

 Credit: Keksi Agency / Helsinki Partners